-This section sets forth a summary of the most significant rules and regulations that affect our business activities in Malaysia, Hong Kong and the PRC.
+This section sets forth a summary of the most significant rules and regulations that affect our business activities in Malaysia and Hong Kong.

 THE LAWS AND REGULATIONS OF MALAYSIA

 The following section summarizes the principal laws and regulations of Malaysia which are relevant to our business.
 As this is a summary, it does not purport to be an exhaustive description of all relevant laws and regulations of which our business is subject to and are only intended to provide general information as to relevant laws and regulations which our business may be subjected to.